mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_14-Embedding_C_in_R.md

 ```

 This states that we will pass in an argument of type `SEXP` and return a value of the same type.
+The type `SEXP` comes from R's historical legacy as a descendant of the language S. This name stands for `S expression`, indicating it is a type of data in the 'memory space' of the S language, not the C language.
-The `SEXP` structure (S expression) is an actually fairly complex structure that allows to safely declare primitive C structures or more complex ones safely and communicate with R.
+The `SEXP` structure a fairly complex structure that allows us to safely declare primitive C structures or more complex ones safely and communicate with R.
 Basically if in R you pass x as an integer (like in our previous example), the `SEXP` structure will make sure that it is defined as a proper `int` structure that C can interpret.